Lunarhop/premarket-options-dashboard/README.md

 1. Clone the repository.
 2. Run `./install.sh` to create a Python virtual environment.
+3. Install Node dependencies with `npm install` and start the WebSocket server using `npm start`.
-3. Start the dashboard with `./install.sh --start` or manually run `source venv/bin/activate && python3 -m http.server`.
+4. Start the dashboard with `./install.sh --start` or manually run `source venv/bin/activate && python3 -m http.server`.
-4. Open `http://localhost:8000/index.html` in your browser.
+5. Open `http://localhost:8000/index.html` in your browser.

 You can also open `index.html` directly without a server, but some browsers block certain features when loaded from the filesystem.